Conference on Asian Pacific American Leadership

-Advisory Council

-The Advisory Council honors founders and influential AAPI community leaders who believe strongly in continuing their support for CAPAL, and is led by an elected Chair and Vice-Chair.
-These positions are voted in by members of the Advisory Council on a yearly basis.
-The Advisory Council keeps the Board connected to the wisdom of these individuals and assists the Board through its perspective, feedback, and sources.
-As leaders in the public, private and non-profit sectors, Advisory Council members continue to serve CAPAL in a variety of ways.

-Board members work with members of the Advisory Council in various capacities, primarily in strategic planning, outreach, and fundraising.
-The Advisory Council is updated with quarterly phone calls as well as an Annual Meeting and Reception with the Board, in which a high-level overview of the year’s accomplishments is shared.

 Programs

 Washington Leadership Program

 The Washington Leadership Program is a free panel-based summer series offered by CAPAL each year that is open to anyone who would like to attend in the DC area, particularly interns and young professionals.
 The series features Asian American Pacific Islander (AAPI) leaders within the DC community who represent the public and private sectors, as they discuss pertinent issues affecting the AAPI community.
 Topics range from environmental justice to mental health, and these dialogues create a learning space where interns can interact with the panelists and each during and after the presentations, panel discussions, and Q&A sections with public service leaders.
 WLP has been the only educational and leadership development working series in the city that focuses specifically on the AAPI community and AAPI individuals' roles in public policy.

 Federal Internship Program

 This program places student applicants in federal offices in Washington DC, with opportunities to be placed in regional offices.
 Each intern is required to attend all of the Washington Leadership Program Sessions and complete a Community Action Project (CAP).
 The CAP is a group project that fulfills a community service requirement to develop a tangible way to connect personal and professional goals and reflections, giving back to communities important to each intern.
 At the end of each summer, CAP groups present their projects to sponsors, board members, and other invited guests at the intern Closing Ceremony.